draptik/fsharp-infrastructure-demos/fsharp-web/demo1-aspnetcore-mvc/README.md

 # ASP.NET Core with F#

 This demo is a 1:1 port of a default C# web application project with "Basic Authentication".
-This template option does not exist by default for F# projects, because EF Core doesn't support migrations.
+This template option does not exist by default for F# projects, because EF Core doesn't support migrations in F#.

 Using "Basic Authentication" means using Microsoft's Identity plattform.
 For people unfamiliar with
 Identity: